Viessmann Vitodens - A Guide to the Range

 However, the fact that a back boiler is inconveniently located behind your fireplace makes this a very complicated task and one that most companies do not enjoy doing.

-This is why you can expect a much higher cost of boiler for this kind of boiler service, as there are more steps involved than replacing the system.
+This is why you can expect a much higher cost of boiler for this kind of boiler service, as there are more steps involved than replacing the system with a new boiler.